Why is it recommended to breastfeed exclusively?

 What are the reasons for exclusive breast feeding for the first six months?

 Can one bottle of formula (or more) really affect a newborn infant or derail breastfeeding?
-While it may sound harmless and helpful, bottles of infant formula given to newborn breastfeeding infants have been shown to interfere with the successful establishment of breastfeeding, reduce both the exclusivity and duration of breastfeeding, and permanently alter the infant gut microbiome.
+While it may sound harmless and helpful, bottles of infant formula given to newborn breastfeeding infants have been shown to interfere with the successful establishment of breastfeeding, reduce both the exclusivity and duration of breastfeeding, and alter the infant gut microbiome.
 One bottle of formula per day for the first week of life is enough to shift the gut microbiome toward proinflammatory taxa, a condition where gut inflammation becomes the precursor to both acute and chronic diseases and conditions such as autoimmune diseases and obesity*.

-And that’s why this is something I share at all my antenatal appointments info here, so often I meet families who gave just 1 or 2 tiny bottles in the postnatal ward, maybe on the second night***, and had no idea that they could have triggered (interesting work on this from Maureen Minchin**) life long allergies.
+And that’s why this is something I share at all my antenatal appointments info here, because so often I meet families who gave just 1 or 2 tiny bottles in the postnatal ward, maybe on the second night***, and had no idea that they could have triggered (interesting work on this from Maureen Minchin**) allergies.

 Please see the home visits info (here).